 If the rain predicted for April 18-20 does not get diverted, streamflow should continue at relatively high levels for a few days.
 After that, long-range models show another blocking pattern for a couple weeks, so streamflow may again trend lower.
 See the discussion of Precipitation Patterns below for more information.

 On April 12, 27 of 61 USGS stream gages in CT were reporting low flows*.
 See table below.
 By April 15, (just before the heavy precipitation of April 16) that number had risen to 36.

 Here are the numbers from previous weeks:

-Jan 11: 44 of the 61 USGS stream gages in CT were reporting low flows*, 2 were reporting higher than normal.
+Mar 29: 30 of 61 USGS stream gages in CT were reporting low flows*.

 Why do we count?
 The flow between storms is an indicator of stream conditions.
 When water levels are low, portions of the streambed become too dry to support the aquatic life that usually colonizes those areas.
 Groundwater seeping from the stream banks can help organisms survive for short times; therefore, well measurements can also be used to identify areas where aquatic life might be in jeopardy.